Skip to main content

 Emailing 75 recipients or more at once requires upgrading to the Marketing Suite.
 Once you've activated the marketing suite, there is no upper limit for how many emails you can send a once.

-To activate the marketing suite, click Apps & Integrations > App Store.
+Activate the marketing suite from Apps & Integrations > App Store.

 In my Inbox, how do I use Segmented Lists and Filters?

-Your Inbox, (which lives under Home > Inbox) now displays your Customer Segmented lists at the top, allowing you view just the message threads of those individuals in that segmented list.
+Your Inbox, (which lives under Home > Inbox) displays your Customer Segmented lists at the top, allowing you to view just the message threads of those individuals in that segmented list.

 Segmented lists can be created from your CRM (click Customers > Customer List > click the blue 'Customer Segmentation' button > add your filter criteria > name the list and save it.
 After we save a list, it appears at the top of our CRM next to 'All customers'.